 Sometimes clients do not know what retirement accounts exist.
 We can help you understand find out if there are retirement accounts and obtain values for each plan.
 She can explain how various retirement plans may be divided in the divorce case.
 We work with experienced financial experts to value these assets.

 We also help our clients understand that both vested and non-vested retirement benefits are marital property subject to distribution.

 Some retirement plans have a survivorship benefits.
 We help you address cost for these benefits and who will pay the costs.
 If a retirement plan does not have a survivorship benefit, we advise you on how to protect your interests in the plan at critical times in the divorce process.

 DIVISION OF RETIREMENT ASSETS

 Retirement assets can be divided by immediate offset method or transferred by a special court order, often times referred to as a Qualified Domestic Relations Order or “DRO.”
-Attorney Mehaffie works with experts to divide retirement assets and she is knowledgeable of many important complicated issues when handling these matters.
+We work with experts to divide retirement assets and we are knowledgeable of many important complicated issues when handling these matters.

 Contact us now to schedule a thorough consultation with one of our experienced compassionate attorneys by calling 717-790-2403.